 "I want to know Christ and the power of his resurrection and the sharing of his sufferings by becoming like him in his death, if show how I may attain the resurrection from the dead."
 Philippians 3:10-11.
 Collins and Wakeman

-Brett and Shelly are consultants for health and HIV/AIDS for Christian Church of Thailand and assist both PC(USA) partner churches and institutions in the region.
+Brett and Shelly are consultants for health and HIV/AIDS for Christian Church of Thailand.
 They help to develop strategies and activities that promote healthy communities and provide a comprehensive response to the HIV/AIDs pandemic.

 They are Mission Partners with Interserve and are living in Chiang Mai Thailand, working in three main areas: HIV/AIDS, special needs children and Human Trafficking.
 Brett is a nurse and amateur photographer.
 Shelly was a former literacy specialist and ESL teacher.
 Their two high spirited daughters are Acacia (9 yrs old) and Annapurna (7 yrs old).